robertodoering/twitter_api/README.md

 endpoint by manually using the `TwitterClient` from the `TwitterApi` object.

 Example:
+// todo: move the example into a wiki page

 ```dart
 // Make an authenticated GET request to 'users/show'